Meet Loyola’s 2018 Fulbright Award winners

 Two graduating seniors, Sandy Abboud and Hunter Flynn, will be embarking on year-long programs in France and Japan, respectively.
 Meanwhile, Loyola sophomore Michelle Reilly has been awarded the school’s first Fulbright Summer Award, which will allow her to study at the University of Bristol this summer.

-Loyola magazine spoke to the students to learn more about what they plan to do while aboard and what their future goals are.
+Loyola magazine spoke to the students to learn more about what they plan to do as they study abroad and what their future goals are.

 Sandy Abboud, ’18, has devoted her college career to helping refugees.
 Born in Lebanon and fluent in Arabic, she moved to Bel Air, Maryland at age 4 and has consistently looked for ways to combine her passion for medicine with her desire to help refugee populations.